graphql-compose/graphql-compose-modules/README.md

 ## GraphQL schema entrypoints from a file structure

-When you are using code-first approach in GraphQL Schema construction you may meet with problem when you cannot understand what entrypoints has your schema.
-And where exactly placed the code which serves this or that entrypoint.
+When you are using code-first approach in GraphQL Schema construction you may face problem when you cannot understand which entrypoints your schema has.
+And where exactly the code is placed which serve this or that entrypoint.

 ![overview](./docs/diagrams/overview.drawio.svg)

-`graphql-compose-modules` uses a file-system based schema entrypoint definition (something like does NextJS with its pages concept for routing).
+`graphql-compose-modules` uses a file-system based schema entrypoint definition (something like NextJS does with its pages concept for routing).
 You just create folder `schema/` and put inside it the following sub-folders (root directories): `query`, `mutation` and `subscription`.
-Inside these folders you may put `.js` or `.ts` files with FieldConfigs.
+Inside these folders you may put `.js` or `.ts` files with FieldConfigs which describes entrypoints.
 Assume you create the following directory structure:

 ```bash
 schema/